kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 # How to export a Kili project
 ## Outline
 This tutorial explains the multiple ways to export a Kili project.
 It describes:

  * A per-label method involving label filtering and conversion
- * The solutions for performing a full-project export.
+ * The solutions for performing a full-project export

 The methods are illustrated with code snippets.